Field railways

 Construction of a large 600 mm narrow-gauge railway network is largely associated with World War I, when the German Army in 1916 started the construction of several so-called military field railways (Heeresfeldbahn in German) in the occupied territory of Latvia.
 These railways could be quickly constructed, deconstructed and moved to another front line.
 The Latvian narrow-gauge railway network was used also during World War II.
 For almost 60 years the narrow-gauge railway was the only safe way of transporting passengers, various agricultural products and timber to cities in both winter and summer.

-Former World War I narrow-gauge railway branch: “Banhoff – Bhf.
+Former World War I narrow gauge railway branch: “Banhoff – Bhf.
 Waldl.
-Salit" place
+Salit” site

-It is possible that the name of Ķeizardambja, which arose during the stay of the German army during the First World War, comes from the Kaiserdamm – a 50 m wide and 1680 m long street in Berlin, which was opened in 1906.
+It is possible that the name Kaiserdamm, which originated when the German army was stationed here during World War I, comes from Kaiserdamm – a 50 m wide and 1,680 m long street in Berlin, opened in 1906.

-The first narrow-gauge railway line of the World War era: Lāčplēsis – Latgali
+Narrow gauge railway line during World War I: Lāčplēsis – Latgale

-The name of the place (road) during the First World War - "Prinz - Leopold Straße" - Prince Leopold's road.
-About 7 km long historical forest road or the place that started at the junction of Große Kurfürsten Damm and Kaiser Damm near the so-called Kurland Denkmal and winds through the forest towards Birzgale, connecting with the First World wartime narrow-gauge railway line: Lāčplēsis – Latgali.
-To the west of the road and about 2 km south of the site of the Kurland Denkmal is a First World War shooting range.
-Today, the Prince Leopold Road can be walked, cycled and driven (under suitable conditions).
-The road crosses Konupīti and the Nega tributary.
+The name of the World War I site (road) is “Prinz – Leopold Straße” – Prince Leopold’s Road.
+A historical forest road or its location, about 7 km long, began at the junction of the Great Kurfürsten Damm and Kaiser Damm at the so-called Kurland Monument (Kurland Denkmal) and winds through the forest towards Birzgale, connecting with the World War I narrow-gauge railway line: Lāčplēsis – Latgale.
+West of the road and about 2 km south of the Kurland Monument (Kurland Denkmal) is a World War I shooting range.
+Today, the Prince Leopold Road can be walked, cycled and driven (in suitable conditions).
+The road crosses the Konupīte and a tributary of the Žega.

-It is thought that the soldiers of the German army, staying for a long time on the front of the left bank of the Daugava, named this road after the Bavarian Prince Leopold (1846 - 1930), who led the German and Austro-Hungarian forces on the Eastern Front during the First World War.
+It is believed that German army soldiers, who spent a long time on the left bank of the Daugava River, named this road after Prince Leopold of Bavaria (1846–1930), who led the German and Austro-Hungarian forces on the Eastern Front during World War I.

-First World War narrow-gauge railway line: Lāčplēsis - Vitkopi
+Narrow gauge railway line during World War I: Lāčplēsis - Vitkopi

-Approximately 0.7 x 0.4 km large, wooded area north of the Jelgava - Krustpils railway and east of Taurkalne village, crossed by a forest road and trails.
-In nature and on LIDAR maps, about 100 quadrangular pits dug in straight rows with small ramparts and an exit are visible.
-According to Daumantas Krastiņas: "German warehouses are partially buried in the ground.
+Approximately 0.7 x 0.4 km large, forested area north of the Jelgava-Krustpils railway and east of the village of Taurkalne, crossed by a forest road and trails.
+In nature and on LIDAR maps, about 100 rectangular pits dug in straight rows with small ramparts and an exit are visible.
+According to Daumants Krastiņš: “German warehouses partially buried in the ground.
 The superstructure has a wooden or corrugated tin roof.
-Here some longer ones with entrances at either end were staff barracks.
-Next to it was a normal and rural railway station of the First World War, but during the Second World War the superstructure could be restored and used for the supply of the Nord group, using the nearby Daugava bridge.
-If ammunition was stored during the Second World War, then they managed to use it up to the release in the air on 19 or 20.09.1944."
-Local residents' stories about the German army's underground passages and a bunker buried in one of the nearby hills, as well as a German train that "went underground under the mountain" have been preserved.
+Here, some longer ones with entrances at both ends were personnel barracks.
+Nearby is the normal and rural railway station of the First World War, but during the Second World War the superstructure could be restored and used for the supply of the Nord group, using the nearby Daugava bridge.
+If ammunition was stored during the Second World War, then they managed to use it until it was airdropped on 19 or 20.09.1944.”
+Stories from local residents have survived about the German army's underground passages and a dug-in bunker in one of the hills in the area, as well as a German train that "entered underground under the mountain."

-At the former Gediņu station ("Bahnhoff Gedeng"), a narrow-gauge railway branched off in the northeast direction, the tracks of which continued towards the Daugava.
-It crossed Silupi (Kausupi) near Sille houses (former station "Bhf.
-Sille), but near Podnieki houses it branched.
-The first branch went to the right to Berkava, and the second to the left to Vilku mountains and then returned to the broad gauge (1435 mm) at the Skarbe railway station.
+At the former Gediņi station ("Bahnhoff Gedeng"), a narrow-gauge railway branched off in a northeasterly direction, the tracks of which continued towards the Daugava.
+At the Sila house it crossed Silupi (Kausupi) (former station "Bhf.
+Sille"), but at the Podnieki house it branched off.
+The first branch went to the right to Berkavas, and the second to the left to Vilki mountains and then returned to the broad-gauge (1435 mm) railway at the Skarbe station.

-1917 in September, the Germans built another narrow-gauge railway line (track width - 600 mm) from Mercendarbe and Skarbe to the Daugava, where they built a pontoon bridge and on October 1 opened traffic all the way to Ikškile.
-On the 4th of December, the said bridge was taken away with the sledgehammers.
+In September 1917, the Germans built another narrow-gauge railway line (gauge of 600 mm) from Mercendarbe and Skarbe to the Daugava, where they built a pontoon bridge and opened traffic all the way to Ikšķile on October 1.
+The flood of December 4 carried away the aforementioned bridge.

 Mazbānīš trail in North Kurzeme